 Spices are an important and inseparable part of our food and are used since ancient times.
 The main function of spices is to add flavor, color and a good attractive texture and preservative to the food.
 Cumin health benefits are due to rich presence of carbohydrates, fiber, lipids, minerals like calcium, iron, potassium, vitamin C, B12, B-6 and folates as per National nutrient database for standard reference release (1).

 Other important secondary metabolites of cumin seeds are the alkaloid, flavonoids, anthraquinone, glycoside, coumarin, resin, saponin, steroids, and protein (2).

 Cumin scientifically known as Cuminum cyminum is one of the important culinary spice used from middle age because of its huge aromatic and medicinal properties.
 Cumin is a flowering herbaceous plant originate in the east Mediterranean to East India.

-13 incredible health benefits of Cumin seed
+13 incredible health benefits of Cumin seeds

 Taking cumin seeds helps in lowering the blood glucose level.
 The hypoglycemic effect of cumin was examined in diabetic rats.
 It was found that taking 2 g cumin per kg body weight for 6 to 7 weeks helps in lowering of glucose level and plasma tissue lipid (3).